John Butler (rugby league): Career

-In February 1974, he played for Rochdale in the final of the 1973–74 League Cup against Warrington.
+In February 1974, he played for Rochdale in the final of the 1973–74 Player's No.6 Trophy against Warrington.
 He was substituted at half time after suffering a hip injury, and Rochdale went on to lose the game 16–27.

 In March 1975, Butler and his teammate Bill Sheffield were signed by Salford for a joint fee of £8,000.
 Butler went on win the 1976 League Championship with Salford.
 In 1979, he was signed by Wigan for a fee of £15,000.
 He finished his career with his hometown club, St Helens Heritage no 950.

 Butler is son of former St Helens Heritage no 423 and Keighley star Jack Butler.
 He is the Father of former Chorley Lynx, Marseille XIII and Swinton Lions player Daniel Butler.